marvin-hansen/typedb-client-go/considerations.md

 I ended up shortlisting FaunaDB & Macrometa.
 FaunaDB clearly has the more advanced product, but it's only available in Europe & the US.
 Macrometa, on the other hand, may not have GraphQL, but it's globally available with an average P90 latency of under 50ms.
 Because my primary application serves South East
 Asia with a cluster colocated in Tokio, I ended up selecting the Macrometa GDN.
 In a simple benchmark, I actually got an average P90 latency of 20 ms for Tokio.
 At this point, the GDN data access over network was faster than my previous in-cluster database.
 For South East Asia, average latency was about one order of magnitude faster than FaunaDB.
+That said, for use cases that require only the US, EU, or both regions, FaunaDB and Macromete perform roughly equal in terms of performance and latency so that would be a different decision.

 ## TypeDB strength: